good22014040/mbart_qg/README.md

 train.py will read data from DRCD_dev.json and DRCD_training.json
-and concatenate the context and answer into model input label is the question in dataset.
+and concatenate the context and answer into model input label is the question in dataset. the model for every epoch will save in "model" folder

 ## inference
 run